What is Wilms tumor?

 has spread to the lungs.

 - Blood and urine tests.
-These can check the kidneys and liver and check overall health.
+These can check how well the kidneys and liver are working and check overall health.

 - Biopsy.
 A small piece of tissue is removed and checked with a microscope for cancer cells.
 Samples